 competative.
 The mistake probably comes from the fact that many English words have the -ative ending.
 In this case, however, the form is wrong.

-Correct spelling, explanation: the word competitive has its origin in a Latin word competit, which used to mean strive for.
-The form competitive that we know today appeared quite late as not until the early 19th century English.
+Correct spelling, explanation: the word competitive has its origin in the Latin word competit, which used to mean strive for.
+The form competitive that we know today appeared quite late, not until the early 19th century English.
 When it comes to grammar, the word competitive is classified as an adjective.